View Table of Contents

 - Remove the tag with scissors, with or without anesthetic.

-There are several effective medical ways to remove a skin tag, including removing with scissors, freezing (using liquid nitrogen), and burning (using medical electric cautery at the physician's office).
+There are several effective medical ways to remove a skin tag, including snipping with scissors, freezing (using liquid nitrogen), and burning (using medical electrical destruction at the physician's office).

 Usually small tags may be removed easily without anesthesia, while larger growths may require some local anesthesia (injected Lidocaine) prior to removal.
 Application of a topical anesthesia cream (Betacaine cream or LMX 5% cream) prior to the procedure may be desirable in areas where there are a large number of tags.